s2n-cnit/104781-cyber-security/firewall-packet_tracer/README.md

 Source code for exercise of Cyber Security Course (104781).

-## IPsec using Cisco Packet Tracer
+## Firewall using Cisco Packet Tracer

-IPSec and VPN Configuration exercises using Cisco Packet Tracer.
+Firewall exercises using Cisco Packet Tracer.

 ## Prerequisites